lokolte/core-lab/README.md

 # core-lab
-This is repository is used by Core team for proof of concept / learning purposes
+This repository is used by Core team for proof of concept / learning purposes